rimihaeg/workout-tracker/readme.md

 The solution picked was turning the Stack into a LinkedList.
 The LinkedList also supports the push function, putting the new element at the start of the list.
 The first element now is the newest element, so calling `subList()` now returns a list with the intended order.

+### background colour and linux
+Some linux distros using themes have the tendency to fill in colours that were not explicitly stated in the css.
+Often this leads to form input boxes to take on the colour of the theme.
+A dark theme causes black characters on a black background, not very user friendly.
+Some websites, like Quora, do not have a stated background colour.

+Since the background colour of the website is not white, the issue is therefor limited to input boxes.
+To remove this issue the input boxes have therefor also been given a background colour.